FREE EXPRESS Shipping for orders over $150

 The texture works in your favor too.
 That chewy, dense consistency means you can't scoff it down in two seconds flat.
 Your brain has time to register fullness, keeping you satisfied longer than those quick-hit snacks that leave you hunting for more food 30 minutes later.

 But here's where jerky gets tricky.
 Most commercial brands pump it full of sodium and sugar to mask the fact they're using cheaper cuts of meat.
-You're also dealing with high-temperature processing that destroys some of the vitamins and minerals that made the beef valuable in the first place.
+You're also dealing with high-temperature processing at 60-70°C that cooks the meat in a matter of hours rather than curing it.

-Here's the kicker: because it's minimally processed, you avoid the sodium overload and artificial preservatives that plague most commercial jerky.
-Our biltong uses simple ingredients: beef, salt, vinegar, and spices.
+Here's the kicker: because it's minimally processed, you avoid the sugar and artificial preservatives that plague most commercial jerky.
+Our biltong uses five ingredients: beef, salt, vinegar, coriander and black pepper.
 That's it.

 Protein Bars: The Convenient Compromise